ocaml-semver/ocaml-api-watch/CONTRIBUTING.md

 And setup a local opam switch to install the right ocaml version along with the set of base dependencies:
 ```
-opam switch create ./ --deps-only -t
+opam switch create ./ --deps-only -t --with-dev-setup
 ```

-You should also install `ocamlformat` and `merlin` for a better dev experience
+You should also install `merlin` and `ocp-indent` for a better dev experience
 ```
-opam install ocamlformat.0.26.1 merlin ocp-indent
+opam install merlin ocp-indent
 ```

 From there you should be all set.
 You can run the following commands to build